cgarbin/cot6930-natural-language-processing/assignment2/README.md

 ![Document-term matrix set filter](./pics/document-term-matrix-set-filter.png)

-Then we configure the parameters we need and apply the filter.
+After we configure the parameters we need and apply the filter.
 To configure the filter, click anywhere in the white textbox with the filter name and its parameters to bring up the configuration window for that filter.
 Once configured, click on `Apply`.